 - Managed L2 and L3 Switches

 Modular Configuration Switches

-Modular switches are expendable switches comes with different sized chassis which allow a different number of modular line cards inside the chassis.
+Modular switches are expendable switches that comes with different sized chassis which allow a different number of modular line cards inside the chassis.
 The modular switches also offer more flexibility in their configuration.
-If you have a 24 port modular switch you can easily expand the switch to 48 port.
+If you have a 24 port modular switch you can easily expand the switch to 48 ports.

 Stackable Configuration Switches

 A stackable switch is a switch that is completely functional operating standalone but which can also be set up to work jointly with another switch in a group.
 This group of switches will show the characteristics of a single switch but have the port capacity of the sum of all switches.
 We can connect Stackable switches using a special cable that provides high-bandwidth throughput between these switches.
 The Cisco Stack Wise Technology allows the interconnection of nine switches in the group.
 These stacked switches also work as a single larger switch.